Aquafina-water-bottle/jp-mining-note/docs/docs/setupchanges.md

     - TODO REMOVE THIS: link above is currently outdated because master
     - actual link you should use is this: [https://github.com/Aquafina-water-bottle/jp-mining-note/blob/webpack/src/jp-mining-note/_jpmn-options.js](https://github.com/Aquafina-water-bottle/jp-mining-note/blob/webpack/src/jp-mining-note/_jpmn-options.js)
 1. Re-add any runtime options you had changed before.
+    To see all availble runtime options, see [Runtime Options: Available Options](runtimeoptions.md#available-options)

 <br>